Guidelines for IUBMB Congresses

 - The organizers will supply the Chair of the Committee on Congresses and Focused Meetings with a full report of the Congress within three months of the end of the Congress (see form below).
 This report should include financial matters and recommendations for the benefit of future Congress organizers.

 Choice of lecturers, particularly for plenary lectures, is governed by their excellence and didactic skill.
-It should take into consideration the need for coverage of different areas of biochemistry, wide geographical distribution and reasonable representation of female and younger scientists.
+It should take into consideration the need for coverage of different areas of biochemistry, wide geographical distribution and reasonable representation of female and junior scientists.

 IUBMB-sponsored plenary lecturers are chosen in consultation with the Executive Committee of IUBMB.